An active shooter is an individual actively engaged in attempted mass murder.

-- Physical actions short of actual physical contact and/or injury, such as moving closer aggressively, waving arms or fists, yelling in an aggressive or threatening manner.
+Physical actions short of actual physical contact and/or injury, such as moving closer aggressively, waving arms or fists, or yelling in an aggressive or threatening manner.

 Reporting Violent or Threatening Behavior

-If you are aware of a situation that has indicators of concern like the ones listed above, please share what you know with the Tufts Threat Assessment and Management (TTAM) team at publicsafety.tufts.edu/ttam.
+If you are aware of a worrisome situation like the ones listed above, please share what you know with the Tufts Threat Assessment and Management (TTAM) team at publicsafety.tufts.edu/ttam.

 In an emergency:

 If you are on campus, call University Police at 617-627-6911.

 Tell police your location, the phone number you’re calling from, the nature of the emergency, and who is involved.

 Safely notify others who might be in danger